Bernardino Caballero: The coup of 1880

 On 4 September 1880, after the death of Cándido Bareiro his Vice President Adolfo Saguier was arrested by the Minister of War and Navy Pedro Duarte.
 Adolfo Saguier was then asked to sign his resignation.
 On the same day Senate of Paraguay met and elected Caballero to the Presidency.
-Thus, after the short presidencies of politically stronger Gill and Bareiro, the leader of 1873-74 rebellions had come to power.
+Thus, after the short presidencies of politically stronger Gill and Bareiro, the leader of 1873–74 rebellions had come to power.

 Presidency

 During his rule Civil Register was established, the city of Villa Florida was founded and the General Department of Immigration created.
 In June 1881 Banco Nacional and private Bance del Paraguay were established.
 During his presidency much of the land previously owned by the state and the ruling López family was sold off in order to raise money.

 Later political life

 Caballero rigged the 1886 Presidential election to ensure the victory of his close ally Patricio Escobar.
 In response, his political opponents founded the Liberal Party and two months later Caballero founded the ruling Colorado Party.
 From 1887 to 1904 as a former president he was also member of the Senate of Paraguay, and its president in 1894 and 1902.

 Caballero maintained a large degree of control as he remained commander of the army and Colorado Party.
 His favored candidates controlled the country until 1894, when Juan Bautista Eguzquiza overthrew Juan Gualberto González.
-Caballero helped to organize another coup in 1902, putting Juan Antonio Escurra in power, but after Escurra's overthrow by the Argentine Army, the Liberals took power.
+Caballero helped to organize another coup in 1902, putting Juan Antonio Escurra in power, but after Escurra's overthrow in the 1904 Revolution, the Liberals took power.

-Caballero is remembered as one of the greatest Paraguayan political leaders and is buried in the National Pantheon of the Heroes.
+Caballero is buried in the National Pantheon of the Heroes, due to his wartime efforts and political significance.
 The Paraguayan town of General Bernardino Caballero is named after him.